 There are many more possibilities, even for our limited sample use case.

-Testing life cycle step 2 - planning the tests
+Software testing life cycle stage 2 - planning the tests

 When the requirements analysis stage is complete, it is time to move on to planning your tests.
 In this stage, the testing team manager estimates the cost and effort that will go into the testing process.
 The estimate encompasses the resources required, the tools needed, and the testing environment.
 Limitations of the tests or resources are also determined.